mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Signs

-- Recipe output is consistent with Hanging Sign recipe
+- Recipe yield is consistent with Hanging Sign recipe
 - Stonecutting recipe for precise output

 ### Hanging Sign

 - Recipe shape is consistent with Sign recipe
-- More convenient to use 1 Chain and also Stripped Logs as ingredients rather than 2 Chains and only Stripped Wood
+- Convenient to use 1 Chain and Stripped Logs as ingredients (requiring 2 Chains feels arbitrary)

 ### Bowls